 It should go without saying, then, that this job is indispensable to the justice system.
 While most of the jobs on this list involve enforcing the law, arresting criminals or helping criminals that have already served their time rehabilitate their lives, this job serves as a balancing act against these other jobs.
 This is not to say, once again, that these other jobs are harmful.
 In fact, those jobs are far from harmful!
 It is merely to say that sometimes the flawed human element can corrupt the justice system and the jobs that these organization advocates do act as a necessary balance against these injustices.

 Despite the immense social utility of these jobs, it is difficult to specify a pay range.
-For some of the most desirable non-profit organizations the pay can be quite good.
-For others however, the pay can be incredibly low, even going under $30,000 sometimes.
-For this reason, it is difficult to emphatically state that the salary for these positions are easily livable wages, but in many cases they can be.
-Therefore, it is recommended that individuals interested in this line of work do their due diligence of understanding the pay structure of various organizations as well as understand the potential financial sacrifices that may or may not be necessary to take one of these rewarding jobs.
+For some of the most desirable non-profit organizations, the pay can be quite good.
+For others, however, the pay can be incredibly low, even going under $30,000 sometimes.
+For this reason, it is difficult to emphatically state that the salary for these positions are easily livable wages, but in many cases, they can be.
+Therefore, it is recommended that individuals interested in this line of work do their due diligence in understanding the pay structure of various organizations as well as understand the potential financial sacrifices that may or may not be necessary to take one of these rewarding jobs.

 2. Private Detective